werf/werf/docs/_includes/reference/cli/werf_kubectl_expose.md

             Name of the manager used to track field ownership.
   -f, --filename=[]
-            Filename, directory, or URL to files identifying the resource to expose a service --generator='service/v2'
+            Filename, directory, or URL to files identifying the resource to expose a service -k, --kustomize=''
-            The name of the API generator to use.
-There are 2 generators: `service/v1` and
-            `service/v2`.
-The only difference between them is that service port in v1 is named
-            `default`, while it is left unnamed in v2.
-Default is `service/v2`.
-  -k, --kustomize=''
             Process the kustomization directory.
 This flag can`t be used together with -f or -R.
   -l, --labels=''